naturalfunction/naturalfunction.github.io/content/post/getting-started-with-KORE-connectivity-api/index.md

 ---
 title: "Getting started with KORE ConnectivityPRO™ API"
 date: 2025-11-05
-description: "This article covers the basics to start using the Kore Wireless ConnectivityPRO™ API, I hope this guide helps you onboard the API faster!"
+description: "This article covers the basics to start using the KORE Wireless ConnectivityPRO™ API, I hope this guide helps you onboard the API faster!"
 categories: ["KORE", "ConnectivityPRO™", "API"]
 tags: ["KORE", "ConnectivityPRO™", "API", "Connectivity", "How to", "Getting Started"]
 image: "KORE-LOGO-CONNECTIVITYPRO.jpeg"